 - Place password protected, digital curriculum materials accessed via the librariesâ€™ e-reserve system including documents, persistent links to library databases and subscription services, streaming audio and video.
 The library provides scanning and copyright processing for these services.

 - For more information, contact UMass Amherst Libraries Circulation/Reserves Department.

 How and when can I put together a course pack for my class?

 The University’s Textbook Annex, CopyCat Print Shop, and Collective Copies provide course pack reproduction services.
 In order to have your pack ready in a timely manner, the Textbook Annex suggests that you allow 4-9 weeks to ensure full copyright approval and sufficient copy time.
 CopyCat and Collective Copies suggest that you allow a minimum of 3 weeks.
 Submit 1) a printed, single-sided copy of your course material and 2) a complete bibliography including the name, title, publisher, date of publication, and page numbers to obtain copyright approval (the copy center will do this for you).
 You may also be asked to sign an indemnification form to assume responsibility for reproducing material in the public domain (without copyright).

 Use/reproduction fees are determined by the publisher who controls the copyright, and the fee is included in the total price of the course pack.
 When considering which material to include in your pack, keep in mind that permission typically will not be given if you plan to reproduce more than 15% of a source.
 In some cases, publishers do not allow reproduction of a certain text or may charge a prohibitively high use fee.

-For more information on issues of copyright and fair use in your teaching materials, contact the University Librariesâ€™ Copyright Specialist in the Scholarly Communication Department.
+For more information on issues of copyright and fair use in your teaching materials, contact the University Librariesâ€™ Copyright Specialist.